 Let the energy of the wave sweeping beneath you thrust you into a standing position.
 Since you are just starting, ensure you begin by practicing on the beach.
 You can draw your surfboard’s outline in the sand, and take a prone position to get off the ground applying an equal force of your feet and hands.
 For a regular-footed surfer, the left foot should stand just behind the board’s nose, and vice versa for a goofy-footed surfer.
 In a smooth and quick manner, do five sets, each of 20 reps.
 When you train on dry land, you will be able to improve your balance and speed.

 Position your feet at the centerline of the board and straddle it with your foot arches.
 Ensure your toes point directly toward the side of your surfboard, and your feet are at least a shoulder-width apart.

 When you begin moving down the wave, you will be able to feel the bottom dropping out.
 Immediately, thrust your weight forward to gain enough turning speed.
 As you arrive at the wave’s lower part, step on the tail to make the weight in the nose lighter and then turn towards the wave.
 When initiating the turn, ensuring your front leg remains straight.
 When finishing your turn, ensure your back leg remains straight while the front lid is slightly bent.

 When you are about 8 feet from an approaching wave, hold your surfboard by both sides exert pressure onto your knees.
 To gain a boost as you rise, thrust your weight forward and kick one of your legs with your knee is bent at 90 degrees.
 To slide under the whitecaps unscathed, force your board’s nose down so that it can slide under the wave.

-We hope Learn to Surf for Beginners has help educate you on your path forward into becoming a successful surfer.
+We hope, Learn to Surf for Beginners has helped educate you on your path forward into becoming a successful surfer.